-Also, there are ways to make sure that your baby is safe when bed sharing.
+Children have been found to have a healthier sense of self-worth when allowed to co-sleep, and most parents sleep better when co-sleeping.
+Also, there are ways to make sure that your baby is safe when bed sharing. (discussed below)

-The Benefits of Co Sleeping with Baby
+The Benefits of Co-sleeping with Baby

 You and your baby can continue to doze while breastfeeding.
-You can lie down while breastfeeding at night, and there is no need to switch the light on, or get any bottles ready.
-This means a better nights rest for both of you.
+You can lie down while breastfeeding at night, and there is no need to switch the light on or get any bottles ready; this means a better nights rest for both of you.

 A family bed provides the mother, father and the baby a chance to spend time together, especially if both parents work during the day.

-actually prevent SIDS, since the mother and her baby are awake often, and she can
+If the below precautions are followed, co-sleeping with your baby can prevent SIDS, since the mother and her baby are awake often, and she can

 keep a better eye on her baby.